DataDog/integrations-extras/cloudnatix/README.md

 CloudNatix connects to multiple VM & K8s Clusters, enabling automated capacity, cost & operation optimization using patent-pending Autopilot technology.
 CloudNatix Insights also gives DevOps teams proactive visibility into potential capacity and availability issues, turbocharging productivity.

-The CloudNatix integration provides cost and operational optimization insights to DataDog with an out-of-the-box dashboard.
+The CloudNatix integration provides cost and operational optimization insights to DataDog with an out-of-the-box dashboard to quickly overview how much the clusters cost and the opportunities to reduce the cost.

 ## Setup